 Click the links below for additional information on the ACT and SAT, as well as Advanced Placement Testing; click the links at left for information on testing dates.

 There are also a growing number of colleges that do not require standardized testing for admissions purposes, or that have modified testing policies.
 For a comprehensive list of these schools check out www.fairtest.org.

 IMPORTANT NOTE ABOUT THE ACT AND SAT IN DISTRICT 113:

 State Superintendent Dr. Tony Smith announced recently that the State of Illinois (Illinois State Board of Education) is working with the College Board to execute a contract for the SAT, including the writing portion.
-This state-sponsored, mandatory test for 11th grade students will take place on April 5, 2017, and will be used in place of PARCC as the mandated assessment at the high school level.
-Given that announcement at the state level, District 113 will not offer a free ACT test in the spring; instead, District 113 will be implementing the free, state-mandated SAT for 11th grade students on April 5, 2017.
+This state-sponsored, mandatory test for 11th grade students will take place on April 10, 2018, and will be used in place of PARCC as the mandated assessment at the high school level.

 View the messages sent to all District 113 families outlining plans for testing and test prep in District 113 for the 2016-17 school year.